 Centres offering the Physical Education syllabus to their students must provide video recorded evidence of their candidates' practical performance.
-Send this video recorded evidence to CIE in line with the coursework deadline of 30 April for the June examination or 30 October for the November examination.

 The following guidelines will help you produce the videotape.
 There should be no need to submit more than one 3 hour DVD.